HalcyonPress/MastersClass/README.md

 # Everyday Fitness

-This Everyday Manual discusses basic fitness concepts and practice that most people can easily adopt to improve basic fitness and quality of life.
+This Everyday manual discusses basic fitness concepts and practice that most people can easily adopt to improve basic fitness and quality of life.

-## Body, mind, and spirit
+## Quality over quantity

-Our goal is, broadly, "improved quality of life through incremental physical improvement".
-"Quality of life" is ultimately determined more by mental and spiritual well-being
+Everyday Fitness focuses on improving health and quality of life.
+Rather than targeting weight or distance, Everyday Fitness focuses on developing quality breath, pliable muscles, and stress reduction.